workinprogress-ai/devenv/docs/Contributing.md

 A story or issue has _tasks_.
 Tasks are small chunks of work that can be independently implemented without breaking any existing functionality.

 When starting on a story or issue, cut a feature or bugfix branch in which to do the work.
+Generally, you will continue to use that same branch until the feature is complete.
+When merging, retain the branch until the feature is complete.
+Note that if the branch gets deleted from the remote, it's not big deal.
+It will be created again when you push.

 ### Coding (executing a task)